jethan16/CodeQuiz/_README.md

 This is a multiple choice quiz that allows the user to to store their high score and compare it against other scores.

-At the start, the user can either begin teh quiz, or go to the 'High Scores' page to view any stored scores of past users.
+At the start, the user can either begin the quiz, or go to the 'High Scores' page to view any stored scores of past users.

 ![](1_Assets/Images/Screenshots/quizStart)